jasonsuk/ds-disaster-response/README.md

 ## Limitation

 Disaster response messages can be classified into 36 categories.
-However, the given data (csv files) contain imbalanced proporation of values for a majority of features.
+However, a majority of features from the data (csv files) have imbalanced records.

-For example, a feature label `child_alone` does not have any data but only 0 values whereas many labels are extremely skewed to 0 binary number (negative) as seen in the figure below.
+For example, a feature label `child_alone` contains little information but only 0 values whereas most of the labels are greatly skewed to 0 binary number (negative) as seen in the figure below.

 <img src='skewed.png'>

-As a result, while evaluating the model, some labels produce true positive of 0 and f1 score calculation then returns zero division errors as recall and precision equals zero.
+As a result, while evaluating the model, some labels produce true positive of 0 and f1 score calculation then returns zero division errors (as recall and precision equals zero).

-Therefore, the model may not be fully trained with the given data sets and require more data to feed in.
+Therefore, the model may not be fully trained with the given data sets and require more training data to fit in.

 <a id="acknowledgement"></a>